The Complete Valencia Spain Travel Guide for Travelers

 Average Precipitation (Inches)

-With over 300 days a year with sunshine, the city of Valencia is a great destination for outdoor activities virtually year-round.
+With over 300 days a year of sunshine, the city of Valencia is a great destination for outdoor activities virtually year-round.
 This is especially true during the popular summer beach season where the average daily rainfall is quite low.

-If there is a season to avoid because of the possibility of bad weather, it is undoubtedly during the autumn months of September thru November.
+If there is a season to avoid because of the possibility of bad weather, it is undoubtedly during the autumn months of September through November.
 During this time of year, the average daily rainfall is much higher than the rest of the year.

-Where to Stay
+Where to Stay in Valencia

 One of the most important decisions you are going to have to make when planning your trip to Valencia is where you will stay.
 When you travel, the accommodations you choose are oftentimes amongst the biggest expenditures for your trip.